NeuroBAU/Behavioral-Neuroscience-for-Rational-Minds/README.md

 **The computational challenges we face everyday in our life and how algorithms help us cope with them.
 Do the study and application of these algorithms inform research on cognition?**
 * [Christian, B., and Griffiths, T. (2017).
 Algorithms to live by: the computer science of human decisions (London: William Collins).](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365)

-**Are animals capable of detecting statistical patterns from the envrironment?**
+**Are animals capable of detecting statistical patterns in the environment?**
 * [Santolin, C., and Saffran, J.R.
 (2017).
 Constraints on Statistical Learning Across Species.
 Trends in Cognitive Sciences.](https://www.sciencedirect.com/science/article/pii/S1364661317302231)

 **Representations may not be necessary to develop intelligent systems.**
 * [Brooks, R.A.
 (1991).
 Intelligence without representation.
 Artificial Intelligence 47, 139–159.](https://people.csail.mit.edu/brooks/papers/representation.pdf)

-**Another paper highlighting the synergies between biological and artificial neural networks - the paper is docused on learning in Drosophila circuits.**
+**Another paper highlighting the synergies between biological and artificial neural networks - the paper is focused on learning in Drosophila circuits.**
 * [Srinivasan, S., Greenspan, R.J., Stevens, C.F., and Grover, D. (2018).
 Deep(er) Learning.
 The Journal of Neuroscience 38, 7365–7374.](http://www.jneurosci.org/content/early/2018/07/13/JNEUROSCI.0153-18.2018)